-In B3 you'll deepen the skills you've already studied and been practicing and learn how to work with and release restrictions in several new areas of the CNS.
-This class will add release of all components of the peripheral body controlled by the ANS: muscles, fascia, joints, organ of senses, vasculature, etc…
+In Brain 3 you'll deepen the skills you've already studied and have been practicing and learn how to work with and release restrictions in several new areas of the CNS.
+This class will add the release of all components of the peripheral body controlled by the ANS: muscles, fascia, joints, organ of senses, vasculature, etc…

 Class length 3 days

 • Contact Continuing Education (CE) Hours Total: 18 CEUs for massage therapists - NCBTMB Approved Provider # 451238-10

 NCBTMB CEUs are accepted in every US state for NCBTMB certification renewal.

 Most states accept NCBTMB for license renewal but not all.
 We are also approved for NY state.

 Please look here for more information: http://www.ncbtmb.org/map/requirements-map.

 Because certification and license renewal policies vary from state to state, it's important for you to make sure the CEUs are accepted wherever you practice.
 Therefore, please be aware that this information may not apply in your state.

 Alberta massage therapists: Members of the RMTA will receive 15 Continuing Education Credits (CEC) upon the submission of a certificate of completion for each course.